 2. Application-Level Micro-Batch Status Tracking (PostgreSQL)

-- When it Happens: After passing the API deduplication, events are batched and prepared for persistent storage.
-This layer ensures that logical batches are processed only once.
+- When and Why it Happens: After API deduplication, events are batched for persistent storage.
+Duplication can occur if ingestion workers restart (e.g., due to node rotation) or if a batch is reprocessed following a service interruption, leading to this layer ensuring logical batches are processed only once.

 - How it Works: Fiddler maintains a separate record in a PostgreSQL database for the status of each ingested micro-batch (chunk) of events.
 Before attempting to write a chunk to ClickHouse, the ingestion service first checks its status in PostgreSQL.
 If that specific chunk has already been marked as successfully processed, the ingestion process for that chunk is skipped entirely.